 Shy or Nervous Dog – When your dogs are shy or nervous, they get behind you.
 They may also yawn, lick their nose, shake off and pull their ears backward and flat against their head.
 Your dog might turn to be aggressive if they’re nervous around new people or other dogs.
 If your dogs feel threatened, instruct the people around them to approach your dogs carefully or not approach them at all.

 Fearful Dog – You can see the hairs on your dog’s neck and back go up when they’re scared or suspicious about something or someone.
-When a dog is doubtful, they will be stiff with their head and neck raised and tail pointing up.
+When a dog is doubtful, it will be stiff with its head and neck raised and tail pointing up.
 A scared dog might try to pull back and growl or back.
 The best solution for this is to get out of the situation quickly by walking the other way around.

 Stalking – If your dog is bowed with a stiff tail, legs bent, and eyes wide open and fixed on their target, they will usually run off and start chasing them.
 This doesn’t matter whether this is a toy or a bird.
 If you have trained your dog well enough, you can always call them back and get their attention as well.
 However, some dogs can run off and get lost since they find their hunter instincts very hard to combat.
 We suggest keeping them on a leash if you notice these signs, and you’re not sure if your dog will respond to you.